 Takeaway From the Benchmark Results

 Our team is always figuring out ways to increase the performance of your WordPress sites.
-In fact, over the past couple of months, we’ve also released awesome new features such as auto-optimizing databases, self-healing PHP, and TLS 1.3.
-PHP 7.4 is also right around the corner.
+In fact, over the past couple of months, we’ve also released awesome new features such as auto-optimizing databases, self-healing PHP, TLS 1.3, and PHP 8.1.

 However, since our move to Google Cloud Platform back in 2016, we can say without a doubt, this is by far the most exciting and impactful change we’ve had to our platform in regards to performance.